Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 status: homebrew
 ---

-# Grenandes
+# Grenades

 Grenades are handheld explosive devices introduced to Antares by the Londoners.
 While the concept of delivering explosives in a throwable form isn't entirely new—often achieved through slinging spells or using crude, rudimentary versions—the Londoners have perfected and standardised these weapons.
 Their grenades offer a precise and reliable way to unleash destructive power, making them a valuable, though expensive, tool on the battlefield.

 ## Using a Grenade

+A Grenade can either be Thrown or it can be converted into traps in a form of Proximity Mines.

+#### Throwing

-***Throwing.*** When you take the :rsc-a: **Attack** action, you can replace one of your attacks to either throw a grenade at a point up to 60 feet away or use a Grenade Launcher to propel the grenade to a point up to 120 feet away.
+When you take the :rsc-a: **Attack** action, you can replace one of your attacks to either throw a grenade at a point up to 60 feet away or use a Grenade Launcher to propel the grenade to a point up to 120 feet away.
 The grenade explodes at that point, creating a particular effect depending on the grenade's effect.

+#### Plant

+You can convert your grenades to proximity mines, provided you are proficient with Tinker's Tools or Gunsmith's Tools.

+When you finish a Long Rest, you can convert a number of Grenades up to your Proficiency Bonus into a proximity mine using Tinker's Tools or Gunsmith's Tools.
+As a :rsc-a: **Utilise** action, you can plant them in the ground in your space.
+On the next turn, whenever a creature enters a space within 20 feet of the proximity mine for the first time on a turn or ends its turn there, it explodes at that point, creating a particular effect depending on the grenade's effect.

+It's obvious to observers that you're doing something when you take this Action.

 ## Grenade List